How to choose and configure Hugo’s AI Model

 Data retention and compliance expectations

-You can also read: Crisp EU GDPR compliance status
+You can also read Crisp EU GDPR compliance status.

 Enable Hugo’s built-in fallback model